Octomore, the ultimate peat whisky

 The numbers following the decimal point indicate the characteristics and aging method within that edition.

-series raw material Aging casks characteristic
+series raw material Aging cask characteristic

 For example, 'Octomore 14.1' is the base lineup of the 14th edition, featuring Scottish barley and bourbon It is a product made using a cask.